White House Tours and Events: a Complete Guide

 How to Visit the White House!
 Information on taking tours and attending events at the White House. #whitehousetour #whitehouseeaster #whitehousewashingtondc

 Some of the tours and events at the White House are things that are open to the public, and others can only be done if you have a connection to an employee.
+So some of this is not realistic for the average Washington D.C. visitor, but if you are fortunate enough to get tickets to any of these White House tours, this is what you can expect.

 white-house-garden-tour4-abroad-wife.jpg

-Where Should I Park for a White House Tour?
+Where should I park for a White House tour?

 Parking for a White House tour can be tricky.
 If you plan to drive and park on the street, your best bet is to allow yourself a minimum of 30 extra minutes to drive around and look for a spot.
 You will also want to have the ParkMobile app installed and set up.
 The app functions as a parking meter, you can pay from your phone instead of trying to come back to a parking meter.